-The physical education program is part of the curriculum.
-If a student cannot participate, he or she should bring a note signed and dated by his or her parent or guardian.
+If a student cannot participate in PE, he or she should bring a note signed and dated by a parent or guardian.
 A student excused from gym for more than three class periods should bring a note from a physician.
-For safety reasons, all children are required to have gym shoes for these classes.
-Appropriate gym shoes are flat-soled tennis shoes that tie, Velcro, or zip only."
+For safety reasons, all students are required to wear gym/tennis shoes to PE.